ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 - `ENTRYPOINT`: An ENTRYPOINT allows you to configure a container that will run as an executable.
 The best use for ENTRYPOINT is to set the image’s main command, allowing that image to be run as though it was that command (and then use CMD as the default flags).
 - `WORKDIR`: The WORKDIR instruction sets the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile.
 If the WORKDIR doesn’t exist, it will be created even if it’s not used in any subsequent Dockerfile instruction.

-To build a docker image:
+To build a container image:

 - Make sure in the same directory as where the Dockerfile is saved.
-- Run the following command line:  "docker build -t <docker image name[:tag]> ."   (no quotation marks, and do NOT miss the . at the end. :tag is optional, and it is "latest" by default)
+- Run the following command line:  "docker build -t <container image name[:tag]> ."   (no quotation marks, and do NOT miss the . at the end. :tag is optional, and it is "latest" by default)

-### Create own docker images - Example 1
+### Create own container images - Example 1

 Example 1: Compose one Dockerfile and one bash script